What We Do

 Can my tensile fabric have straight edges?

 In general terms the answer to this question is yes, however it can be affected by the size and design of the canopy and the visual detail that is required.
-For this reason we recommend that you talk to us at the early stages of a design, allowing us to advice on the appropriate detail.
+For this reason we recommend that you talk to us at the early stages of a design, allowing us to advise on the appropriate detail.

 What fabrics are best used for interiors and exhibitions?